maythazinphyo1/Devops_gp1/use-cases/use-case-4.md

 ### Success End Condition

-A report is available for sale department manager to check top 10 populated cities in the world, in a specific continent, in a region, in a country and in a district for business decision.
+A report is available for sale department to check top 10 populated cities in the world, in a specific continent, in a region, in a country and in a district for business decision.

 ### Failed End Condition